aeon-toolkit/aeon/README.md

 ## Project status

 `aeon` is under active development.
 The core package is stable and widely used.
-The following modules are currently considered experimental, and the deprecation policy does not necessarily apply (although we only rarely make non-compatible changes): `anomaly_detection`, `forecasting`, `segmentation`, `similarity_search`, `visualisation`, `transformations.collection.self_supervised`, `transformations.collection.imbalance`.
+The following modules are currently considered in development, and the deprecation policy does not necessarily apply (although we only rarely make non-compatible changes): `anomaly_detection`, `forecasting`, `segmentation`, `similarity_search`, `visualisation`, `transformations.collection.self_supervised`, `transformations.collection.imbalance`.

 Please check the documentation for task-specific capabilities, limitations, and current status.